SirRob1997/robinschmidt.github.io/content/home/experience.md

   location = "Böblingen"
   date_start = "2015-10-01"
   date_end = "2018-10-31"
   description = """ Frequent and extended industry research & development projects during term breaks.
-This is equivalent to 5 internships each with a duration of 3-4 months.
+This is approximately equivalent to 5 internships each with a duration of 3-4 months.

   Some of them yielded whitepapers with the topics: